open-neuroscience/open-neuroscience.github.io/content/en/authors/andre-maia-chagas/_index.md

 ---
 # Display name
-name: André Maia Chagas
+#name: "André Maia Chagas"

 # Username (this should match the folder name)
 authors:
 - andre-maia-chagas

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
-role: Creator
+role: "André Maia Chagas"

-# Organizations/Affiliations
+#Organizations/Affiliations
-#organizations:
+organizations:
-#- name: Stanford University
+- name: University of Sussex
-#  url: ""
+  url: "test"

 # Short bio (displayed in user profile at end of posts)
 #bio